tskit-dev/pyslim/docs/time_units.md

 ```

 Now we can look at our empirical calculation of generation time.
-Note that we have initialized the first generation individuals to have tag 0.0,
+Note that the first generation individuals have a mean parent age of 0.0,
 so we expect generation time to go up at first.

 ```{code-cell}